Maxine Kumin: Early years

 Maxine Kumin was born Maxine Winokur on June 6, 1925 in Philadelphia, the daughter of Jewish parents, and attended a Catholic kindergarten and primary school.
-She received her B.A. in 1946 and her M.A. in 1948 from Radcliffe College.
-In June 1946 she married Victor Kumin, an engineering consultant; they had three children, two daughters and a son.
+She received her B.A. in 1946 and her M.A. in 1948 from Radcliffe College of Harvard University.
+In June 1946 she married Victor Kumin, a Harvard graduate and engineering consultant; they had three children, two daughters and a son.
 In 1957, she studied poetry with John Holmes at the Boston Center for Adult Education.
 There she met Anne Sexton, with whom she started a friendship that continued until Sexton's suicide in 1974.
 Kumin taught English from 1958 to 1961 and 1965 to 1968 at Tufts University; from 1961 to 1963 she was a scholar at the Radcliffe Institute for Independent Study.
 She also held appointments as a visiting lecturer and poet in residence at many American colleges and universities.
 From 1976 until her death in February 2014, she and her husband lived on a farm in Warner, New Hampshire, where they bred Arabian and quarter horses.